gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Look at the [user manual](userguide/declaring_repositories.html#sec::matching_repositories_to_dependencies) for more details.

-## Architecture support for C++ plugins
+## Declaring target architectures for C++ plugins

-We recently announced [new plugins](https://blog.gradle.org/introducing-the-new-cpp-plugins) for building C++ components, but one missing piece was support for specifying target architectures.
+Last year, we introduced [new plugins](https://blog.gradle.org/introducing-the-new-cpp-plugins) for building C++ components, but one missing piece was support for specifying target architectures.
 It's now possible to target multiple architectures using the [targetMachines](javadoc/org/gradle/language/cpp/CppComponent.html#getTargetMachines--) property:

 ```
-appplication {
+application {
     targetMachines = [machines.linux.x86, machines.linux.x86_64, machines.windows.x86_64]
 }
 ```

 When the `build` task is executed, Gradle will build all architectures associated with the current operating system.
 If a target architecture isn't specified, Gradle will target the operating system and architecture of the host machine.

+The target architecture is used by Gradle's dependency management engine to publish and resolve artifacts that are compatible based on extra metadata (debug vs release, x86 vs x86-64, etc).

 ## Improvements for plugin authors